Ammola/marketcom-frontend/README.md

 - React Bootstrap: https://www.npmjs.com/package/react-bootstrap

 ## Unsolved problems
-1) Diplay order details including the ordered products and their quantities.
+1) Diplay order details including the ordered products and their quantities
-2) Notify the seller of a new order made to one of (his/her) products.
+2) Notify the seller of a new order made to one of (his/her) products
-3) Upload images of products.
+3) Upload images of products

 ## User stories
 - As a (Customer/Shop owner) I want to sign in/up